ZarakL/Go-Projects/README.md

 # Go-Projects
-Small Project written in the Go programming language for drawing geometry using interfaces
+Small Projects written in the Go programming language.